oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/ip_authoring_mmhost/README.md

 ## Purpose
-When optimizing a design, not only changing the algorithm might help, but also choosing the right interface can effectively improve the QoR.
-However, sometimes the system that a component will be added to dictates what interfaces must be used.
-Choosing different interfaces can impact the QoR of a component without changing the algorithm.
+When optimizing a design, choosing the right interface can effectively improve the Quality of Results (QoR), often without requiring changes to the design's algorithm.
+Sometimes the system that a component will be added to, dictates what interfaces must be used.

 With the mmhost interface controls, the user can configure memory-mapped interfaces for their components.